-Mechanics of Breathing -Minute ventilation, Ventilation at Rest and During Exercise.
+Mechanics of Breathing -Minute ventilation, Ventilation at Rest and Duning Exercise.
 Exchange of gases in lungs and tissues.
 Anaerobic Threshold, Oxygen Debt.
 Effect of exercises and training on the respiratory system.

-(A Central University Established by the Central Universities Act 2009 No. 25 of 2009)
+Guru Ghasidas Vishwavidyalaya A Central University Established by the Central University Established by the Central University Act 2009 Via 25 of 2009 Vi